jitinjami/2DHeatEquation/README.md

 Things to remember:

 1. 'Report.pdf' has all the plots and equations.
-2. 'explicit_method.m' and 'implicit_method.m' are the main matlab files.
+2. 'explicit_method.m' and 'implicit_method.m' are the main MATLAB files.